alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 # Conclusion

-Overall, the project found some promise in its approach, but it is clear that perhaps more preprocessing or a different dataset is needed.
-Severity scores for traffic accidents were heavily skewed towards scores of either 1 or 2, which may have led to significant decreases in scoring metrics across all algorithms tested.
-However, each algorithm will be discussed and assessed on its own as well as compared/evaluated at the end of the discussion.
+Overall, the project found some promise in its approach, but it is clear that a deeper investigation of the reported features is necessary.
+Another factor, mentioned during the dataset discussion, was that there was an imbalance in severity class with a heavy skew towards severity scores of 2 and 3.
+Future work and interest may consider grouping these classes into low and high opposed to the set {1, 2, 3, 4}.
+This requires a better understanding of how an accident was initially categorized during data collection.
+Future work lies in the interest to determine if local spatial classifiers are a better representation of vehicle accidents then the global spatial classifiers demonstrated.
+Since each physical location described by latitude and longitude features may be greater or less suspectible to weather conditions, a classifier across an entire state or even city may eliminate any distinctions. d
 # References

 - [1] How do weather events impact roads?
 (2018).
 Federal Highway Administration.
 Retrieved from